 When I had my first child, I hadn’t really thought about nursing covers at all.
-But I soon realized that it was something I wanted.
-I’m all for nursing where ever and whenever you want but apparently, I wasn’t comfortable doing it.
+I soon realized that it was something I wanted.
+I’m all for nursing where ever and whenever the baby wants to.
+Unfortunately I wasn’t too comfortable doing it.
 I did it, but I wasn’t liking it.
 And that’s ok too.
 Breastfeeding should be and feel natural, no matter what that means to you.

 Multifunctional nursing covers

 As I mentioned before the multifunctional nursing covers are my absolute favorites.
 Less things to remember to bring and carry around.
 And it will make your baby’s world a little safer and cozier when it’s time to feed and sleep.
-There are hundreds to choose from, but this is one of the best sellers with the best reviews.
+There are hundreds to choose from, but this is super popular and liked.
+Marked an Amazon’s Choice!

 Cover up with nursing scarves

-Like the multifunctional covers, there are indescribable many nursing scarves to choose from.
-NûRoo is one popular brand with their own signature fabric.
+Like the multifunctional covers, there are indescribably many nursing scarves to choose from.
+NûRoo is a popular brand with their own signature fabric.
 They’re stretchy, soft, breathable, stain reducing and wrinkle free.
 You can use them wrapped, draped, front, back, over shoulder and around the neck.

 The snaps give you 360˚ coverage and they make sure it doesn’t fall (or get kicked) off.
 The print is double sided, and I think the whole thing is fashionable and modern looking.
 It has a little attitude.
 A lot of the scarves and other nursing covers have bright colors and patterns.
 And that can be cute and fun.
-But sometimes we just want more style.
+But sometimes we just want something that goes with everything.
 This also means that you might want to keep using it even after the breastfeeding is done.

 If you want something more colorful Bozeman Baby Company has some well-liked options with nice quality.
-There are 25 colors and patterns to choose from and they only cost about 16$.
+There are 25 colors and patterns to choose from and they only cost about $16.
 They are made of a lightweight jersey knit that is soft and flexible.
 And they aren’t see-through even when you stretch them.
-You and your baby are guaranteed your privacy in public.
+You and your baby are guaranteed your privacy.

 Stylish privacy with Nursing Shawls